 For a budget unit the UC200 Ultra Chorus has a pretty good sound although it does seem to be lacking something particularly in mono.
 It comes alive a little more when used in stereo.
 However, as a budget pedal you’ll be surprised what it does achieve at the price.

-It’s great if you want an introduction to chorus pedals and you aren’t expecting to do heaving gigging with it.
-The plastic casing lets the pedal down a little bit but at the low end of the price scale something has to be cut.
+It’s great if you want an introduction to chorus and you aren’t expecting to do heaving gigging with it.
+The plastic casing lets the UC200 down a little bit but at the low end of the price scale something has to be cut.
 But don’t worry too much as it’s not going to break on the first stomp.
 It’s relatively thick and durable but just won’t have the life of some of the metal cased pedals here.

 Electro-Harmonix Small Clone